 International Community Service Project

-- Health and Wellness Education – and the Chapter’s International Trends, Health and Human Services and Services to Youth facets have provided health kits for students for the last five years.
+Health and Wellness Education – and the Chapter’s International Trends, Health and Human Services and Services to Youth facets have provided health kits for students for the last five years.
 The Chapter also emphasized nutrition and healthy eating, providing a safe and sanitary place for food preparation by renovating the school kitchen with tile floors, a stove, sinks, refrigerator, and stainless-steel counters.
-The cafeteria was renovated with new tables and chairs in 2017. (
+The cafeteria was renovated with new tables and chairs.

-- In 2016, Oakland County, in partnership with the Essex County (NY) Chapter and the Hoffman Estates (IL) Chapter supported St. Mary’s flourishing garden.
+St. Mary’s Garden – Oakland County, in partnership with the Essex County (NY) Chapter and the Hoffman Estates (IL) Chapter supported the flourishing garden.
 The harvest provided vegetables to feed students for their lunch program.

-- A library, to enhance literacy, was renovated by Oakland County Links in 2017.
+A Library, to enhance literacy, was renovated by Oakland County Links.

-- A computer lab to build upon technology education was created in partnership with the Capital City (DC) Chapter, including 19 desk top computers in 2018.
+A Computer Lab to build upon technology education was created in partnership with the Capital City (DC) Chapter, including 19 desk top computers.

 International Pen Pal Project